Perfume: The Story of a Murderer (film): Filming

-The cinematographer for Perfume was Frank Griebe, with whom Tykwer has worked on all of his films.
-The film was shot on Arri cameras and lenses.
-For sequences which required the camera to be extremely close to its subject, Griebe used the Kenworthy/Nettman Snorkel Lens System.
-Griebe shot the film on 3-perf Super 35 film using three Kodak Vision2 film stocks — 500T 5218, 200T 5217 and 100T 5212.
-5218 was used for all the night scenes and the choice between the other two were determined by weather conditions — 5212 when it was very sunny and 5217 whenever it was overcast.
+The cinematographer for Perfume was Frank Griebe, with whom Tykwer worked on all his films.
+The film was shot with Arri cameras and lenses.
+For sequences that required the camera to be extremely close to its subject, Griebe used the Kenworthy/Nettman Snorkel Lens System.
+Griebe shot the film on 3-perf Super 35 film using three Kodak Vision2 film stocks: 500T 5218, 200T 5217 and 100T 5212.
+5218 was used for all the night scenes, and the choice between the other two was determined by weather conditions; 5212 when it was very sunny and 5217 whenever it was overcast.
 Tykwer and Griebe originally discussed shooting Perfume in the traditional Academy 1.33:1 aspect ratio, but they decided against it because of the difficulty of theatrical exhibition.
 "We felt 1.33:1 was perfect for many aspects of this story, but today you can't release a 1.33 film in theaters," said Griebe.

 Post-production

 Post-production took place in Munich and required nine months to complete, concluding in the third quarter of 2006.
-Film editor Alex Berner was present at all the shooting locations and was on set with Tykwer.
-Berner also cut dailies as filming progressed which, according to Tykwer, saved a lot of time later.
+Film editor Alex Berner was present at all the shooting locations, and was on set with Tykwer.
+Berner also cut dailies as filming progressed that, according to Tykwer, saved a lot of time later.
 Tykwer said they had to work this way due to the film's tight schedule (the European release dates had already been locked).
-On every night of filming, Tykwer and Griebe would take screenshots from the dailies and make notes for the film laboratory on what sort of tone and palette they wanted, and the level of brightness and contrast they wanted for the prints.
+On every night of filming, Tykwer and Griebe would take screenshots from the dailies, and make notes for the film laboratory regarding what type of tone and palette they wanted, as well as the level of brightness and contrast they wanted for the prints.

 A digital intermediate was used for the film.
-About three months was spent grading the film.
-Digital grading tools were used to improve the color of the lavender fields because the film crew had arrived a week early and the flowers were not in full bloom.
-In the scene where Grenouille murders the plum girl, selective coloring was used to take the tone of the dead body's flesh from its natural color to a pale white color.
+Approximately three months were spent grading the film.
+Digital grading tools were used to improve the color of the lavender fields, because the film crew had arrived a week early and the flowers were not in full bloom.
+In the scene in which Grenouille murders the plum girl, selective coloring was used to take the tone of the dead body's flesh from its natural color to a pale white.

-Visual effects work, of which there were about 250 shots, was carried out by Universal Production Partners in Prague.
-Much of the visual effects work for the film consisted of minor CGI corrections, such as wire removals; and a lot of crowd manipulation and set extensions.
+Work on visual effects, of which there were approximately 250 shots, was carried out by Universal Production Partners in Prague.
+Much of the visual effects work for the film consisted of minor CGI corrections, such as wire removals, as well as several crowd manipulation and set extensions.
 Scale models were used to create the shots of the Seine river bridge with houses on it.